EU countries at odds over possible gas price cap | Headlines

 The 15 countries behind the letter would not have a big enough majority to approve a new EU law without support from others - setting up a potential clash among member states if the Commission were to propose a gas price cap in future.
 Those reluctant say capping prices could leave countries struggling to secure supply in competitive international markets this winter - concerns also raised by the Commission itself.

+"It's highly questionable whether gas price caps are the right measure," an official from one EU country said, adding that saving energy should be countries' priority.
+The 15 countries behind the letter would not have a big enough majority to approve a new EU law without support from others - setting up a potential clash among member states if the Commission were to propose a gas price cap in future.

+Those reluctant say capping prices could leave countries struggling to secure supply in competitive international markets this winter - concerns also raised by the Commission itself.
+Industry also weighed in to the debate, with Europe's steel, cement and fertilisers lobbies among those to call for urgent "EU-wide measures aimed at addressing the impact of natural gas prices on industrial competitiveness" in a joint statement.

-Discussions on possible price caps will continue at a Friday meeting of EU energy ministers, who are also set to approve a package of measures proposed by Brussels last week to contain surging energy prices, including windfall profit taxes on energy firms.
+Discussions on possible price caps will continue at a Friday meeting of EU energy ministers, who are also set to approve a package of measures proposed by Brussels last week, including windfall profit taxes on energy firms.
 Russia has slashed gas deliveries to Europe following its invasion of Ukraine.
 Russia's two Nord Stream pipelines, built to carry gas to Europe, were damaged this week, with EU suspecting sabotage as leaks spewed greenhouse gas emissions into the Baltic Sea.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)